dotnize/nize.foo/src/content/blog/2023/hello-world.md

 Since I'm still in the early stages of my journey, I'll be writing mostly about my learning experience and progress with my projects.
 In the future, I hope to write tutorials on topics I'm confident in.

-I'm not very good at writing lengthy amounts of text, but I'll do my best to keep my posts informative and concise.
-I'm also quite busy, so I may not write very often.
+I'm not good at writing lengthy amounts of text, but I'll do my best to keep my posts informative and concise.
+I'm also very busy, so I may not write very often.
 For now, I aim to publish at least three posts a year.

 ---